FASTLY, INC. (NYSE: FSLY) INVESTOR ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Fastly, Inc.

 Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Fastly, Inc. (“Fastly” or the “Company”) (NYSE: FSLY) between February 5, 2024 and May 1, 2024, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Northern District of California and alleges violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the “Complaint”).

-If you purchased or acquired Fastly securities, and/or would like to discuss your legal rights and options please visit Fastly, Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired Fastly securities, and/or would like to discuss your legal rights and options please visit Fastly, Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 Fastly operates an edge cloud platform for processing, serving, and securing customer’s applications.
 The edge cloud is a category of Infrastructure-as-a-Service (“IaaS”) that purportedly enables developers to build, secure, and deliver digital experiences.
 Fastly’s platform includes a Content Delivery Network (“CDN”), or a geographically distributed network of proxy servers and their data centers.
 Content owners such as media companies and e-commerce vendors pay CDN operators to deliver their content to their end users.
 Certain companies have adopted a “Multi-CDN” framework which combines multiple CDNs from various providers into one large global network.